developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 #### D) Read Specific Barcode

 Read Specific Barcode decodes a particular barcode among a multitude of barcodes based on specific criteria defined in a [NextGen SimulScan Template](../../templatebuilder).
 Applies to [MultiBarcode](../../templatebuilder/#multibarcode) (as part of Document Capture) template type.
-The criteria to capture the barcode is defined in the [NextGen SimulScan Template](../../templatebuilder).
-See [Template Builder](../../templatebuilder) for more information and instructions on how to create the template.
-The criteria to read specific barcodes is based on the following options selected during template creation.
+The criteria to capture the barcode is defined in the [NextGen SimulScan Template](../../templatebuilder). <!--See [Template Builder](../../templatebuilder) for more information and instructions on how to create the template. -->The criteria to read specific barcodes is based on the following options selected during template creation.
 Any combination of these options can be used.
 If more than one barcode is present that matches the given criteria, then the option **Automatic Group Identification**, described in the following section, can be used instead.
 * **Barcode Type –** Specifies the barcode type or decoder as defined in the template.
 * **Character Checking (Begins with) –** Specifies the specific character the barcode must begin with in order to decode, as defined in the template.
 Some common specifications:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**N -** (e.g.: NXXXXXX) for advice note number<br>